webix-hub/docs/data/api/ui.datatable_mapcells.md

 -value    string|int    the cell value
 -row_id    string|int    the row id
 -column_id    string|int    the column id
--row_ind    int    the row index of a cell within the specified range -col_ind    int    the column index of a cell within the specified range
+-row_ind    number    the row index of a cell within the specified range -col_ind    number    the column index of a cell within the specified range